 - Campus: Weekly lecturesDistance: There is an intensive course in Dunedin, Monday July 2 to Friday July 6 2018.
 Attendance is compulsory.

 - A Course Book has been developed for this paper.
 No textbook is required.

 - Course outline

-View the course outline for BIBS 326 (distance)
+- View the course outline for BIBS 326 (on campus)

 - Graduate Attributes Emphasised

 - Lifelong learning, Critical thinking.